-How My First Breakup Changed My Relationship With Being Single
+Here's How My First Breakup Taught Me To Embrace My Single Status

 For most of my adolescent and young adult life, I was pretty much the textbook definition of the perpetually single girl — and honestly, I hated it.
 My always-solo relationship status wasn't for lack of trying, either: during college I swiped through so many men on dating apps that I'm shocked my thumbs are still functioning to this day.
 But as much time and energy as I put into online dating, meeting new people, and making connections, I didn't manage to find a partner who actually stuck until I was well out of college at age 23 — which I consider to be pretty late in the game for my first real long-term relationship.

 But now, almost two years later, my first relationship has ended, and post-breakup, I've found myself in a mindset that I definitely wouldn't have predicted.
 For the first time, I feel not just resigned to being single, but *excited* by it.
 In honor of National Singles Day on September 22, here's how my relationship status has changed over the years — and how my new perspective on dating could change my romantic future.

 The Pressure To Find A Partner